ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

 # Defunctionalization

-The content of this chapter is available as a scala file [here.](./defunctionalization.scala)
+The content of this chapter is available as a Scala file [here.](./defunctionalization.scala)

 ```scala mdoc
 /**